brukew/sink_detect/README.md

+# TinySinkDetect
 This is TinySinkDetect 🍽️🚀!
 A system to train your tinyengine model to classify dirty sinks from clean sinks.
 See more information about TinySinkDetect here.

 Using the system is simple!

-Follow these steps:
+## Instructions

 1. Refer to [tinyengine demo](https://github.com/mit-han-lab/tinyengine/tree/main/tutorial/training) for instructions on model setup.